emanueledeanesi/App/README.md

 This simple application was implemented using the web-application framework Ruby on Rails.
 This app was designed for companies which want to keep track of their customers and the related activities and invoices to pay.

-Each customer entity must be filled in with name, surname, company, address, phone number, VAT number and email in order to have a complete rappresentation of the client.
+Each customer entity must be filled in with name, surname, company, address, phone number, VAT number and email in order to have a complete representation of the client.

 When you create an activity you have to choose from a select box, which contains all the fullname of the customers created, the customer you want to relate at the activity.
 Each activity has a short description, a start date, an end date and the total hours of work.